Mistweaver Battle For Azeroth Guide

 - Gems: Follow your stat weights/priority

-- Enchants: Follow your stat weights/priority for ring and Weapon enchants.
+- Enchants: Follow your stat weights/priority for ring enchants.
+Use Coastal Surge for weapons.

 - Flask: Flask of the Endless Fathoms